-7.4.7 Apply a Hosts Pool location configuration
+7.3.6 Apply a Hosts Pool configuration

-Applies a Hosts Pool configuration for a specified location provided in a YAML or JSON file.
+Applies a Hosts Pool configuration provided in a YAML or JSON file.
 This command will compare and display the differences between the current Hosts Pool configuration and the configuration specified in the file.
 A user confirmation will be asked before proceeding.
 The command will fail if the new configuration would result in the removal of a host currently allocated for a deployment.

 '''

-yorc hostspool apply <filename> -1 <locationName>
+yorc hostspool apply <filename>

 '''

-- --location or -1: Need to provide the specified hosts pool location name. (mandatory) - --auto-approve: Skip interactive approval before applying the new Hosts Pool configuration.
+• --auto-approve: Skip interactive approval before applying the new Hosts Pool configuration.